kkumarmohit/learning-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## ng-content
+Anything between component opening and closing tags (<app></app>) is get lost.
+If we want to inject a fragment of html template into child component from parent component, one can use ng-content inside child and specify template in parent with component tags